EmoinLanyu/test-results/README.md

 In addition, by correctly using the liveness probe and readiness probe that K8s provides, we can automatically trigger failovers of applications and remove the unhealthy instances from the service.

-That being said, liveness probe and readiness probe still have their limitations.

-- Readiness probe: assuming there is a multi-instance service with an unhealthy instance, when the outage occurs and readiness probe occasionally succeeds for the unhealthy instance, the problem could be tricky to mitigate because a proper `successThreshold` is needed to keep the unhealthy instance down (marked as "not ready").
+That being said, readiness probe still has its limitations.
+Assuming there is a multi-instance service with an unhealthy instance, when the outage occurs and readiness probe occasionally succeeds for the unhealthy instance, the problem could be tricky to mitigate because a proper `successThreshold` is needed to keep the unhealthy instance down (marked as "not ready").
 In addition, readiness probe does not take unhealthy endpoints off from headless services.
-- Liveness probe: assuming there is an application that is consuming a serivce with an unhealthy instance, if the application creates multiple TCP connections to the service while the health check service of the application's liveness probe happens to use a healthy one, the application as a whole is not able to quickly recover from the outage (especially when the outage is not severe enough for every unhealthy connection to be closed).